 - Custom-made mouth guards: Custom-made sports guards provide the best fit and adaptability, as they are made in a dentist's office for your mouth's specific fit.

-At SDNJ, we can create highly durable, customized sports mouth guards to suit your unique needs.
+At FDNJ, we can create highly durable, customized sports mouth guards to suit your unique needs.

-Protect Your Teeth Today With SDNJ Custom Mouth Guards
+Protect Your Teeth Today With FDNJ Custom Mouth Guards

 For more information about our custom mouth guards, contact us or request an appointment today!